Skip to content

 Reality

-Time, budget, jurisdiction, reputational exposure, and acceptable residual risk.
+Time, budget, jurisdiction, exposure and acceptable residual risk.

 Assumptions